 What are people saying about American politics at the camp?

 The temperature toward the United States isn't necessarily positive.
 I've gotten questions like, “Is it true that the US has only taken under 3,000 refugees?”
-And there's anti-Trump sentiment across the board, from friends, refugees, and Germans.
+And there's anti-Drumpf sentiment across the board, from friends, refugees, and Germans.

 How has The Hutto Project affected the refugee community?